Emergency Planning and Response Authorities

 The Comprehensive Emergency Response, Compensation, and Liability Act (CERCLA) expands the NCP to apply to releases to any environmental media and to cover releases at hazardous waste sites requiring emergency removal actions.

-The Emergency Planning and Community Right-to-Know Act (EPCRA) expands EPA enforcement authority and establishes a chemical emergency response planning infrastructure at the state and local levels.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) establishes a chemical emergency response planning infrastructure at the state and local levels.
+It requires facilities to provide information about hazardous chemicals at their facility and participate in the local chemical emergency planning effort.

 Executive Orders (EO)